Skip to content

 Why does prayer not always work?

+The Judge has already made mercy possible through the cross.
+Prayer does not petition a reluctant court.
+It enters the mercy that is already open.
 In prayer, the creature aligns with the source and asks, from within that relationship, for mercy, help, provision, endurance, healing, and intervention.
 That asking is not noise.
-The prayer of a person rightly oriented toward the fire has real power.
-Not because the creature commands the source, but because alignment is the posture in which asking matters.
+The prayer of a person rightly oriented toward the fire has real power β€” not because the creature commands the source, but because alignment is the posture in which asking matters.

 Miracles are mercy, not the operating system.
 But petition is real, intercession is real, and dependence on the source is the posture the whole framework points toward.